basho/basho_docs/source/languages/en/riak/theory/concepts/Strong-Consistency.md

 keyword: [appendix, concepts]
 ---

-Riak was originally designed as an [[eventually consistent|Eventual Consistency]] system, fundamentally geared toward partition (i.e. fault) tolerance and high availability---a prioritization that _necessarily_ comes at the expense of data consistency.
+Riak was originally designed as an [[eventually consistent|Eventual Consistency]] system, fundamentally geared toward providing partition (i.e. fault) tolerance and high availability---a prioritization that inevitably comes at the expense of data consistency.
 In the language of the CAP theorem, Riak began as an AP---highly available, partition-tolerant---system, and it continues to be an AP system by default.

 Yet in spite of this, Riak has always enabled users to sacrifice availability in favor of stronger consistency if they wish by adjusting [[various read and write parameters|Eventual Consistency#Replication-properties-and-request-tuning]]. _In versions >= 2.0, Riak can be used as a strongly rather than eventually consistent system_.